-The Specific Use Permit zoning case involving the Rowlett Creek Regional Wastewater Treatment Plant (RWWTP) is on the Plano City Council’s agenda for the May 24th City Council meeting.
+The Specific Use Permit zoning case involving the Rowlett Creek Regional Wastewater Treatment Plant (RWWTP) is scheduled to be on the Plano City Council’s agenda for the August 9th City Council meeting.
 District staff held virtual public meetings on November 9, 2020, and January 12, 2021, to discuss revisions to the site plans for the Rowlett Creek Regional Wastewater Treatment Plant.

 PLANNING AND ZONING CASE BACKGROUND

 The Rowlett Creek Regional Wastewater Treatment Plant (RWWTP) is a permitted 24 MGD (million gallons per day) average daily flow plant located at 1600 Los Rios Boulevard in Plano.
 The City of Plano originally constructed the Rowlett Creek RWWTP in 1956 and operated the facility until the North Texas Municipal Water District (NTWMD) acquired it in October of 1975 after the city requested NTMWD take over operations.
 Since then, NTMWD has made numerous improvements and upgrades to the plant.

 The latest improvements NTMWD is planning to make include constructing a new operations building to replace the current one and improving a service yard for contractors to stage equipment needed for construction.
 Neither of these projects will expand the footprint of the treatment process at this facility.
 In fact, these two improvements will allow the District to better utilize the treatment process footprint in the future.

 As part of an interlocal agreement (ILA) with the City of Plano covering the property NTMWD purchased from the city, the District had two zoning cases before the Plano Planning and Zoning Commission to amend the current zoning.
 The cases would change the zoning from: